FaultyPine/UltimateModShop/README.md

 - Splash screen while loading initial menu -- implemented, but thread stuff creates a lotta UB with brls right now, so this is on hold until Tasks are implemented natively.

+- genuinely make a tab system.
+Solve problem of hiding/showing tabs pushing other windows to the side since they never really go away

 - framework for fs stuff... pc & switch.
     - detect/install skyline (initial modding setup) -- need to get unzipping working first
     - make clicking on submissions install the mod.
-Don't worry about making nice ui for it for now, it's fine its just a blocking operation for now
+Don't worry about making nice ui for it, it's fine its just a fully blocking operation for now
-    - (class?) json for installed mods
+    - start framework for installed mods
     -